-The College of Idaho has published its fall 2013 issue of Quest magazine, which is in mailboxes now.
-The issue has a theme of “Leadership,” honoring the College’s longstanding tradition of educating leaders in many fields including politics, education law, service and athletics.
+The College of Idaho has printed its spring 2016 issue of ‘Quest’ magazine, which is in mailboxes now.
+The spring issue has a theme of “Discovery,” highlighting the many groundbreaking discoveries made by C of I students, professors and alumni over the College’s 125-year history.

 College of Idaho President Charlotte Borst has been honored by the Idaho Business Review as one of Idaho’s 2016 Women of the Year.
 Borst, one of 50 honorees selected by the IBR, attended a Feb.
 26 celebration in Boise to accept the award and was featured in the annual Women of the Year magazine.

 Click here to read the Women of the Year publication online.

 Step into The College of Idaho’s Orma J. Smith Museum of Natural History, and you’ll be met by specimens and artifacts as far as they eye can see.
 The museum’s extensive collections and educational programs both for the C of I campus and the public are big reasons why the museum is being recognized as one of the best college museums in America.

 The College of Idaho has once again been named one of the best colleges in the nation, and tops in Idaho, this time by Niche in its 2016 “Best Colleges” rankings of 1,164 schools in the United States.

 Considering factors such as academics, campus quality, student life, professors and more, the C of I received an “A-” overall grade and landed at No. 149 nationally.
 Click here to see the C of I profile on Niche.